gollenia/ctx-theme/readme.md

-# Kids Team Theme for Wordpress
+# Basic Theme for wordpress

 This theme is created for the Wordpress-powered Website from kids-team.at/de/ch.
 It tries to combine newest technology like webpack and twig (via Timber) with a clear, class-based structure.
 This document may be a guideline for anyone who works on the page.